Search

 They are accessible to riders with almost any mobility device

-A powered wheelchair lift ensures that your van is accessible to riders with almost any mobility device–from wheelchairs to walkers to almost everything in between.
+A powered wheelchair lift ensures your van is accessible to riders with almost any mobility device–from wheelchairs to walkers to almost everything in between.

 They have safety features to prevent staff injury